boschresearch/blech-doc/website/content/en/docs/user-manual/controlflow/statements.md

 ### Cobegin

-Concurrent composition is done with the `cobegin` statement.
+Concurrent composition is expressed with the `cobegin` statement.

 ```abnf
 ForkJoin ::= "cobegin" ["weak"] StmtBlock ("with" ["weak"] StmtBlock)+ "end"